Airtable automation action: Send message in Slack

 6616021965975slacksendmessageconfiginsertdynamicdirectmessage.gif

-If you are inputting multiple inputs, ensure they are all separated with a comma.
+• If you are inputting multiple inputs when using the dynamic option, ensure they are all separated with a comma.
 Note that Slack messages will be sent to each of the inputs individually via Slackbot.
 For example, if multiple email addresses are provided, we will send a Slackbot DM to each of those people, and will not create a group DM.

 @Mentioning Slack users

 To @mention other Slack users in a message, you can either insert the user name associated with their Slack account or you can insert the individual Slack user's ID.
-Using either of the methods listed below, particular users can be mentioned statically (every slack message sent) or dynamically (via a formula).
+Using either of the methods listed below, particular users can be mentioned statically (every slack message sent) or dynamically (only certain records that are associated with a certain individual or individuals).
 To dynamically be able to Directly message (DM) a user check out the section above.

 To mention a Slack user in the body of a message you'll want to insert their name within brackets like the example below.
 Slack has its own documentation on this and it's worth pointing out that user names are different than display names.